How to Make Ethereum Transactions Human-Readable

 With token values constantly fluctuating, wallet users need to invest additional effort into deciphering how much they’re earning or spending on their assets.
 So, why not display the actual, real-time dollar value for your users straight away?

-By integrating Tenderly simulations into your wallet, DeFi platform, or DEX, you can show the current dollar value of ERC-20 tokens.
+By integrating Tenderly simulations and enabling Transaction Preview in your wallet, DeFi platform, or DEX, you can show the current dollar value of ERC-20 tokens.
 This way, your users can fully analyze and understand the financial implications of their transactions, making informed decisions when managing their assets.

 Simplify the process of testing transactions